yoni-haber/finance-app/README.md

   - The frontend displays user-friendly error messages and handles loading states.

 **Example Communication Flow:**
-1. User submits a new income entry in the frontend form.
+1. User submits a new asset or liability in the Net Worth page.
-2. The frontend sends a POST request to `/api/income` with the income data as JSON.
+2. The frontend sends a POST request to `/api/assets` or `/api/liabilities` with the data as JSON.
 3. The backend validates, saves the data, and responds with the created record or an error.
-4. The frontend updates the UI accordingly.
+4. The frontend updates the UI accordingly and auto-syncs net worth.

 ---